 These a simply young plants of ornamental conifers, selected to be good in patio pots and planters.
 They are evergreen of course amd when they have done their job you can take them out and plant them in the garden.

 This is the best conifer to give height in containers.
 A lovely fresh golden green colour, very upright and fast growing.
-Goldcrest will do well in any compost and can be planted in the garden when it gets too big for your pot - but it does grow very quickly so give it space and be ready with the shears.
+Goldcrest will do well in any compost and can be planted in the garden when it gets too big for your pot -

 Little plants of popular evergreens, ideal to brighten pots and planters in the darker days of winter.
 They will cope with sun or some shade and are unfussy about soil type.
 Plant them out in the garden when they get too big.